lloydsargent/Raspberry-Pico2-Qemu/README.md

 > So if it fails, good luck, I can guarantee I do not know how to fix it.
 >
 > That said, I've been using it for about four months and have yet to crash it.
 If it breaks, pull the plug, count to ten, then plug it back in.
 That is the best support you will get.

+> ⚠️ **Other Note**
+>
+> The RP2350 has some... what I consider errors.
+For example, it has some bits labeled as being R/O when in fact they are not.
+PENDSVSET is R/W with the write being very important.
+This messed me up and took me a couple of days before I realized the documentation was wrong.
+The bit is in fact writable.

 ## What to expect